Seanzy/framework-movie-practice/README.md

 To open Kirk's starter branch, not the master, I cloned it then went to git checkout starter then when to the folder and typed subl . to open everything in sublime from the starter branch

-wtf how do i save this
-sdkfjhsdk
-sdf